Cedro23/saucisse_bot/README.md

 # Saucisse_bot

 Saucisse_bot is a C# Discord bot based on the Dsharp+ library.
+I made it going along Dapper Dino's tutorial on youtube, and added some features of my owns.

 It is a project I made for fun.
 You can copy the code as much as you want.
 I used it for a while in my Discord server but I found myself lacking in time to continue its development, hence the incomplete documentation (part 4 especially).